fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Is there any code language that will ever be completely obsolete?

 > how much longer do you see React/Redux as relevant frameworks?

 > Should I learn any frameworks alongside React/Redux to be ready for a shift in trends?